franciscop/atocha/readme.md

 - Higher max buffer.
 10 MB instead of 200 KB.
 - Await/Async Promise interface works as you know and love.
 - Better error handling. `stderr` will _reject_ the promise with an error instance.
 Can be caught as normal with `.catch()` or `try {} catch (error) {}`.
-- Advanced [magic-promises interface](https://github.com/franciscop/magic-promises) so you can concatenate operations easily.
+- Advanced [Promise interface](https://github.com/franciscop/swear) so you can concatenate operations easily.
 - Full commands, commands with piping, etc. Note: Do **not** pass unsanitized input since there's no filtering going on.
 See [execa](https://github.com/sindresorhus/execa) for that.